Mephala/Fall2016Swe573-healthTracker/README.md

 * Server will be written in *Java* as a deployable WAR application, to be deployed on Tomcat Web Container.
 * Client-side will be a fully functional html page, client side scripting will be done in *Javascript*.
 * As database, I will use *Mysql*.
+* For frameworks [Apache Maven](https://maven.apache.org/), [Spring Framework](https://projects.spring.io/spring-framework/) and [Hibernate ORM](http://hibernate.org/) will be used.
+Additional libraries may be found in the [pom.xml](https://github.com/Mephala/Fall2016Swe573_healthTracker/blob/master/pom.xml) file.
 * For issue tracking, I will constantly update [My Issue Repository](https://github.com/Mephala/Fall2016Swe573_healthTracker/issues)